techidaily/site-games-able/source/_posts/preventing-cyberbullying-and-risks-for-young-users-on-discord.md

  Discord requires users to be at least 13 years old.
 However, this requirement is not strictly enforced, since the platform doesn't actually verify a user's age upon signup.
 At the same time, it needs to be noted that Discord is not just for texting, but also for exchanging photos and videos, as well as making audio and video calls.
 In other words, a child is very likely to encounter inappropriate content at some point, which is definitely something parents should be aware of.

- For years, Discord had no parental controls, so those whose children were on the platform had to improvise and[rely on third-party software](https://www.makeuseof.com/tag/5-best-parental-control-apps-android/) to monitor their kids' activities.
+ For years, Discord had no parental controls, so those whose children were on the platform had to improvise and [rely on third-party software](https://www.makeuseof.com/tag/5-best-parental-control-apps-android/) to monitor their kids' activities.
 In July 2023, Discord finally introduced their very own Family Center.
-In a[blog post](https://discord.com/blog/discord-family-center-stay-connected-with-your-teen) published at the time, Discord explained what this means for parents.
+In a [blog post](https://discord.com/blog/discord-family-center-stay-connected-with-your-teen) published at the time, Discord explained what this means for parents.

  In short, all you need to do to use this feature is navigate to User**Settings > Family Center** , and complete the setup.
 Both the parent (or guardian) and the child need to consent to this.
 And once the setup is done, you will have access to all kinds of information regarding your kid's activity on Discord, and be able to view their calls and messages, see friend requests, and monitor which servers they are participating in.
 In addition, you'll receive weekly recaps via email.